oliversheridanmethven/orsm/README.md

 ## Description

-A collection of various code snippets designed to test various ideas and code fragments, akin to a code scratch space.
+A collection of various code snippets that are frequently useful (or entertaining).

 ## Documentation

-The full documentation can be found here: [Documentation](https://oliversheridanmethven.github.io/testing/).
+The full documentation can be found here: [Documentation](https://oliversheridanmethven.github.io/orsm/).